peteraba/peteraba.com/content/blog/job-interview-questions-to-ask-your-employer.md

 ### Company ###

 1. What is the company structure like?
-2. What do you like most about this company?
+2. What do you like most about the company?
-3. Would you allow employees to do remote work partially?
+3. Would you allow employees to do remote work to some extent?
 4. Do you consider the company more marketing or IT driven?
-(And this office?)
+(And this office or branch?)
 5. Does the company represent itself at industry conferences?
+6. Do you contribute to open source projects?

 ### Environment ###